Understanding the Impact of Colour in Commercial Spaces

 In the Office

-Offices should be painting with cool colors such as blues and greens.
-These colors have a natural soothing effect and improve concentration and productivity while minimizing anxiety.
+Offices should be painting with cool colours such as blues and greens.
+These colours have a natural soothing effect and improve concentration and productivity while minimizing anxiety.
 It helps to keep balance in mind as you decorate.
 Going for an all-over blue goes from being relaxing to melancholic and depressing.
 Add some warm accents and elements to the room to keep productivity and energy levels up by adding a splash of orange or red.
 One way to get this look is to paint the walls blue and use bright furniture, paintings, and rugs to catch the eye.

 Training Spaces